yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 	-> REST with node + express + mongodb: http://paulallies.wordpress.com/2012/03/05/rest-based-service-with-nodejs-expressjs-and-mongodb/

+	-> Mocha.js + should.js + request.js = nice tool for JSON api testing.
+(See TODO) http://blog.kardigen.org/2012/03/mochajs-shouldjs-requestjs-nice-tool.html

 NOTES:
 =====
 - Server created at http://localhost:8010
 - CoffeeScript implemented.
+- Tested with mocha + require + should.js (see TODO)

 express-resource is NOT COMPATIBLE with express3 so I used express for the routings
 ----------------